SpinningVinyl/kwst/README.md

 - Get the number of the active workspace.
 - Switch to a workspace.
 - Send a window to a workspace.
+- Set window properties (such as keepAbove, keepBelow, fullScreen, etc.)

 ## Usage